Huma-Num in a nutshell¶

 CO-OPERAS is first of all a collaborative network, both European and international, which aims at coordinating open scientific communication in SHS.
 To achieve this goal, the network has developed a detailed program based on one of the main tools of open science: the FAIR principles (Easy to Find, Accessible, Interoperable, Reusable).
 Applicable to any type of data, the FAIR principles make it easy to discover, cite and reuse.
 As a simple system of recommendations, these principles also allow technical solutions to be adapted to the specific needs of research in the humanities and social sciences.
 They thus provide a common reference base and working tool for all CO-OPERAS network stakeholders: researchers, infrastructures, publishers and libraries.

-Huma-Num is a partner of the Canadian initiative CO.SHS – the open cyberinfrastructure for the humanities and social sciences – for which it provides assessment and tools.
+In 2017, Huma-Num was a partner of the Canadian initiative CO.SHS – the open cyberinfrastructure for the humanities and social sciences – for which it provides assessment and tools.
 CO.SHS is strengthening the production capacity of digital scholarly publications, by increasing the dedicated to supporting research in the humanities and social sciences and the arts by discoverability of research results disseminated on the Erudit platform, and by facilitating the exploration of vast textual corpora with analysis and visualization tools.

 This work of discovery and cooperation has allowed Huma-Num :